Multi Time Frame Candle TradingView: Read Higher Timeframes Instantly

 2. Fighting the Main Trend

-Always know the bigger picture.
-Before you place any trade, take a quick glance at the higher timeframe.
-Make sure your trade idea at least acknowledges, if not fully aligns with, the dominant trend.
-It dramatically increases your odds of success.
+Always check the bigger picture.
+Before any trade, glance at the higher timeframe.
+Make sure your trade at least acknowledges the dominant trend.
+I've ignored this rule and paid for it more than once — most memorably on ETH/USD in early 2025.

 | Instead of This... | Try This... | Why It Works Better |